 Let’s get right to it by reviewing the background and jurisdiction of each VPN.

 If we are going to trust our online privacy and security to a VPN service, we need to have faith in the company behind the technology.
-That’s because, if your VPN does its job, the only people in the world who might be able to spy on your connection work for the VPN service.
+After all, when you use a VPN service, you are trusting the VPN to handle all of your traffic.
+And that’s a lot of trust.

 PureVPN is just one “no logs” VPN that shared information with the FBI during a 2017 investigation.
 It appears that their no-logs claim wasn’t exactly honest.
-Another example is with the IPVanish logging case.
+Another example is with the IPVanish logging case that we covered in the IPVanish review.

 Clearly, having a VPN you can trust is important.
 A company’s background is a good indication of how trustworthy they are.
 And with that in mind, let’s put VyprVPN and ExpressVPN through a background check.